-Once you’ve done that, you need to make a decision: Do you want a wireless repeater or a wireless receiver?
+Once you’ve installed that, you need to make a decision: Do you want a wireless repeater or a second access point?
 A wireless repeater receives existing wireless signals and rebroadcasts them, increasing the range of your wireless network.
 An access point is simply a second router offering wireless access to the network, which requires a wired connection to the primary router but offers better performance.

-Once you have made your decision, follow through with the reset below and then jump to the section that’s relevant to your choice.
+Made your decision?
+Then follow through with the reset below, and jump to the section that’s relevant to your choice.

 Do a 30/30/30 reset

 Before we configure everything, let’s make sure your DD-WRT router is using the default settings.
 To do this, we do what is called a hard reset — or 30/30/30 reset — which removes all configurations from the NVRAM of your router.
 Here’s how it’s done.

 Step 1: With the router plugged into the power supply, hold the reset button located on the bottom of the router for 30 seconds.
 Your router will reset, and this is normal.
 Keep holding the button.

 Step 2: Now, keep holding the reset button, and unplug the router.
 Wait for 30 seconds.